 The main point we want to get across to mothers is the goal is to not “close” the diastasis but rather generate tension through it.
 This allows for a functional DRA and an improved strategy to manage pressure and loads throughout the trunk.
 As much as society may want you to “close the gap”, I’m here to encourage you to focus on your breathing, body mechanics and building a dynamic core strength system starting from the basics first.

 **More advanced exercise, be mindful of your breathing throughout and pay attention to any symptoms that may occur.
 If you notice an increase of symptoms please stop exercising as it is too challenging for you at this time.

 Many women in the postpartum time are discouraged and lost in where to start when it comes to returning to exercise which is keeping them from living out their full potential, so we’ve created a way to help you get your 'mom fitness mojo' back.
 At Inside Out Strength and Performance, we teach you how to return to exercise with confidence and be the strong mom you know you can be.

 If you’re concerned about if you have DRA or what to do please reach out to a local pelvic health physical therapist for a thorough assessment of your abdominal wall tissue in addition to evaluating your movement patterns, strength, mobility and range of motion to see if there are other things that may be contributing to your symptoms.

 Are you feeling embarrassed, frustrated or tired of leaking limiting your workouts and active lifestyle as a mother?
 I put together a free download for mothers like you to help guide your return to exercise and build up your fitness routine and get healthy, strong and confident in your health.
-Click the link below to learn more about the Leakproof Running Guide For The Postpartum Woman.
+Click here to learn more about the Leakproof Running Guide For The Postpartum Woman.

 Frustrated with your current care or dealing with a pain or injury that just won't go away?
 Talk with one of our Docs today to find out the best way to get back to your best self.